 A CISO is mainly worried about the security of the computer systems and databases in an organization.
-They deal with managing information security risk throughout the data life cycle.
-They must know where the sensitive data is located, how to protect it, what are the risks faced by the company and also supporting the business’ objectives as well.
+They deal with managing information security risks throughout the data life cycle.
+They must know where the sensitive data is located, how to protect it, what are the risks faced by the company, and also supporting the business’ objectives as well.

 Both the CIO and the CISO protects and manages the assets and information of the company.
 While the function of the CIO is to ensure systems and information are readily available and accessible to those needed, the function of a CISO is to make sure that the authority is in place and that information is accessible to only those who actually need it and stays where it is supposed to be.
 When the CIO and CISO work co-operatively, the business operations of a company can maintain safety and efficiency.